PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/DataModel/ModificationTracking.md

 ## A last word

-If you are interessted how the modified trackable mechanism is implemented you'll find some deeper information in [Code First](xref:GettingsStarted.CodeFirst) article.
+If you are interessted how the modified trackable mechanism is implemented you'll find some deeper information in [Code First](xref:GettingsStarted.CodeFirst) article or the [EntityFramework Tutorial](https://www.entityframeworktutorial.net/faq/set-created-and-modified-date-in-efcore.aspx)